• Skip to main content

 Medicare Part C is Medicare Advantage.
 It’s the program that allows private insurance companies to offer their health plans to people on Medicare.
 It is an option, not mandatory.

 These plans are 100% legitimate.
-They are approved by Medicare.
+Medicare approves them.

-As an alternative to Original Medicare, Medicare Part C plans must provide all of the Medicare coverage benefits in Part A (hospital insurance) and Part B (medical insurance).
-That said, private health plans have flexibility in how they provide benefits to their enrollees.
+As an alternative to Original Medicare, Medicare Part C plans must provide all Medicare coverage benefits in Part A (hospital insurance) and Part B (medical insurance).
+That said, private health plans have flexibility in providing benefits to their enrollees.

 What does that mean?